 - Stunning Coral Triangle biodiversity with thousands of species on display

-- Explore remote diving destinations, only visited by a few intrepid guests each year
+- Explore remote diving destinations, visited by just a few intrepid guests each year

 - Search for spectacular species in the best muck diving destinations on the planet

-- Cruise the archipelago on board a traditional phinisi, or find your perfect beachfront resort
+- Dive from a traditional phinisi, or find your perfect beachfront resort

 The island nation of Indonesia straddles the equator between the Indian and Pacific Oceans at the heart of the Coral Triangle - the epicentre of our planet’s marine biodiversity.
-This is, without a doubt, one of the world’s most incredible destinations for adventure, both above and below the waves.
+Indonesia is without a doubt one of the world’s most incredible destinations for adventure, both above and below the waves.
 With over 17,000 islands waiting to be explored, you’ll never run out of things to see and do in this sprawling archipelago.
 Indonesia is home to an exotic blend of cultures, party hotspots and islands so remote that only a few visitors grace their shores each year.
 Plus, rumbling volcanic peaks, emerald green rice paddies, and impenetrable jungles dating back millions of years.
-Even non-divers could spend months exploring and not see it all.

 Top Indonesia experiences